ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 Bandwidth settings include the following parameters.
 - Maximum bandwidth, in megabits per second, to be used by the {{site.data.keyword.backup_notm}} Agent for all backups and restores.
 - Length of time during the day that throttling is in effect.
-Only one time window can be specified.
+Only one time-window can be specified.
 Outside the window, no throttling takes place.
 - Days of the week that throttling is in effect.

 If the bandwidth-throttling time period begins when a backup is underway, the maximum bandwidth is applied dynamically to the running backup.
 Similarly, if the bandwidth-throttling time period ends when a backup is running, bandwidth throttling is ended for the backup.

 If you edit an {{site.data.keyword.backup_notm}} Agent’s bandwidth settings while a backup is running, the new settings do not affect the backup that is running.
 Bandwidth settings are applied when a backup starts, not during its operation.